 Busy Bees love to share our skills by making and giving quilts to those who need them.
 Listed below are the official charities that we support.
 Guidelines for each project are in the member handbook.

-You are challenged to make a small quilt to go on the lap of someone who may not be able to do anything except fidget (think Alzeimer's).
+You are challenged to make a small quilt to go on the lap of someone who may not be able to do anything except fidget (think Alzheimer's, as the Fidget Quilts are donated to the Alzheimer's Center).
 These quilts will be donated to Busy Bees Quilt Guild, not returned to the makers.
 You will earn 25 points for your donation.

 favorite".
 There will also be a "best use of provided materials".